lshtm-genomics/omics-course/docs/introduction/assembly-and-third-gen-sequencing.md

 - Maximum/median/average contig size.
 Usually computed after removing the smallest contigs (e.g. discarding all contigs shorter than 150 bp).

-We can compute these statistics with the help of a tool called quast (made by the same developers as spades).
+We can compute these statistics with the help of a tool called QUAST (made by the same developers as spades).
 To get the statistics first navigate to the assembly directory and run `quast`

 ```
-cd sample1
-quast -r ../tb.fasta -o quast/short short/scaffolds.fasta
+quast -r tbdb.fasta -o quast/short short/scaffolds.fasta
 ```

-After it has finished you can examine the outputs.
-To view the result, open up the html in the browser of your choice.
+After it has finished, you can examine the outputs.
+The `-o` option identifies the output directory, within here you will see a bunch of files relating to your N50 and other statistics.
+To view the result, open up the report.html in the browser of your choice.

 !!! question
     See if you can spot the statistics we mentioned above.
 Compare the size of the reference with the size of the assembly.
 Are they different?